 High quality tsavorite garnets can run around $800 for a one carat green stone.
 One with bluish green hues can go for more.

-One carat mint green Merelani garnets can go for around $200.
+As for other types of garnets, 1-carat mint green Merelani garnets can go for around $200.
 Quite a bargain for a rare shade of green garnet.
 Other yellow green grossular garnets can go for around $600 for a 1 carat green gemstone.

 Finally, the extremely rare uvarovite comes in at the very affordable $2 per carat of apple green druzy crystal specimens.